chazzka/clanekcathedral/clanek.md

 #### Time variable preprocessing
 In the above sections we described a problem with rising time variable.
 This problem is usually fixed by dividing the dataset into equal intervals.
-Since the measurements in our environment are done several times throughout the day, we chose to divide the dataset into 24-hour intervals and remap the time accr
+Since the measurements in our environment are done several times throughout the day, we chose to divide the dataset into 24-hour intervals and remap the time according to this new interval.
 This has several positive outcomes.
-First, the varying time is no more relevant, since
+First, the varying time is no more relevant, since the intervals have the same time span.
+Second, the training area gets more condensed, hence more accurate fitting is possible.
 TODO: VIDIME TEDY ZE V DATECH JSOU MEZERY A ALGORITMUS MA TENDENCI JE OZNACOVAT JAKO OUTLIERY, KDYZ ALE ROZDELIME TRENOVACI DATASET NA JASNÉ LOGICKÉ ČASOVÉ INTERVALY, NEJEN ŽE ODSTRANÍME PROBLÉM S NARŮSTAJÍCÍM ČASEM, ALE ZAHUSTÍ SE NÁM TÉŽ DATOVÝ PROSTOR